-While you 3 DPO is a bit too early for implantation, it’s likely to happen very soon.
+While 3dpo is a bit too early for implantation, it’s likely to happen very soon.
 Many women feel nothing and can go well beyond their missed period before knowing they are pregnant.
 For people trying to conceive, they are more likely to notice symptoms because they’re actively looking for them.

 Some women experience a PMS type cramping with a bit more of a localized feeling.
 Other women notice general uterine cramping and aches, backaches or even pelvic/hip pain.